jjinux/sfpythontesting/README.md

 SF Python Testing
 =================

-This is for a talk on testing at SF Python Meetup.
-I'll be covering nose, mock, monkey patching, dependency injection, and doctest.
+This is the code for a testing talk I helped give at SF Python Meetup.
+It covers virtualenv, nose, mock, monkey patching, dependency injection, and doctest.

   1. Getting everything setup with pip, virtualenv, etc.
   2. Using nose.